Official Tourism Site: https://www.ajcity.net/31/Visitors

 Apache Junction is the last small town before you venture out into the Superstition Mountains -- where you will find dirt roads, hiking, three lakes, a damn, and a really good time.

-Apache Junction has turned into a retirement village and a snow bird landing spot for every old person who wants to avoid the cold weather.
-The population goes from 10000 during summer months to 140000 in the winter months.
+Apache Junction has turned into a retirement village and a "snowbird" landing spot for older folks who wants to avoid the cold weather.
+The population goes from 10,000 during summer months to 140,000 in the winter months.

 Much like its larger neighbor Phoenix, Tempe is a relatively young and up-and-coming city.
 Incorporated in 1894, Tempe is a landlocked c…

 If there was a test to dictate cities that are somewhat of an anomaly, Scottsdale could apply for entrance into the club and pass without a question asked.
 Located in the eastern part of Mari…